Version Control Packs in External Git Repos

 Confirm with Export and save the file locally.

-Add the Pack To an External Git Repository
+Add the Pack to an External Git Repository

 Now that you exported your Pack, you can add it to a new Git repository.
 You can use a public or private repository in any common Git hosting service, such as GitHub, GitLab, or Bitbucket.
 Regardless of whether your repository is public or private, you need to set up a personal access token for this repository, as explained in a later step: Set up a Personal Access Token and Import the Pack.